-- A. REPLACE Day Pass sales onboard bus with ability to purchase Stored Value and Metro base fare onboard bus; - B. ELIMINATE tokens and transition to TAP; and - C. IMPLEMENT a consistent \$2 fee for TAP cards system-wide.
+- A. REPLACE Day Pass sales onboard bus with ability to purchase Stored Value and Metro base fare onboard bus: - B. ELIMINATE tokens and transition to TAP; - C. IMPLEMENT a consistent \$2 fee for TAP cards system-wide; and - D. FIND that the proposed change in adding Stored Value sales aboard buses results in a Disparate Impact (See Attachment D) but there is substantial legitimate justification for the proposed change and there are no alternatives that would have a less disparate impact on minority riders.